vbookshelf/ChatGPT-Experiments/Exp_11--create-and-deploy-a-roleplay-english-practice-chatbot/README.md

 ### Notes
 - The bot has context memory.
-- The chatbot roleplays the character of a female solo female traveller sitting in a cafe in valencia Spain.
+- The chatbot roleplays the character of a female solo traveller sitting in a cafe in Vlencia, Spain.
 - Valencia provides a context (and conversation topics) for the english practice conversation.
 - The results are brilliant.
 - The chat transcript is available in this repo.